What are NFTs?

 4 Strategies for Creating a Book NFT:

 1. Offer a limited edition version.
 When something is only available for a short period of time, it incentives buyers and fans.
 I would recommend a two-week window.
-What’s more, after that window closes, it makes collectors yearn for those elusive originals, and becoming willing to pay premiums for those items (and you get a percent of the resale).
+What’s more, after that window closes, it makes collectors yearn for those elusive originals, and become willing to pay premiums for those items (and you get a percent of the resale).

 2. Offer a generative version.
 This means slight variations to each copy, which means that each collector/reader is getting a piece of your book which is truly unique.
 You can make this variation with either the art or the text.
 That means you could say that one word per book would be changed for each copy you sell, so that each digital copy is truly unique.
 If you’re only selling 10 copies, then you can manually create 10 copies where a small word is altered in each version.